wpk12345/Books/README.md

 # Create React Express App

-## About This Boilerplate
+A project I worked on with a fellow student at Rutgers Coding Bootcamp

-This setup allows for a Node/Express/React app which can be easily deployed to Heroku.
+A Node/Express/React app which can be easily deployed to Heroku.

 The front-end React app will auto-reload as it's updated via webpack dev server, and the backend Express app will auto-reload independently with nodemon.